okeyximo/BankApp/README.md

 - Customer names (first and last) should be sanitized so that it does not start with a digit or a small letter
 - Email address should be in the valid format else user should be prompted to re-enter
 - Password should be minimum 6 characters that include alphanumeric and at least one special characters (@, #, $, %, ^, &, !)
-  Marking Scheme
-  Follow the rubric marking system
-  Minus 5 marks for those who failed to handle errors in their work Add 5 marks for good folder structure and modelling